Baked Cod with Tomatoes

 Add cherry tomatoes, chopped shallot, crushed garlic, olive oil, salt, and black pepper to a baking dish and mix together with your hand.
 Place the baking dish in the preheated oven and bake AT 200C/400F for 10 minutes.

-Remove the baking dish from the oven, move the veggies around to create space for the fish.
-Season the cod on both sides with the fish seasoning then carefully place into the baking dish, add butter cubes and capers.
-Return into the oven and bake for an additional 12 to 15 minutes or until the fish is baked to your liking.
+Remove the baking dish from the oven and move the veggies around to create space for the fish.
+Season the cod on both sides with the fish seasoning, then carefully place into the baking dish, add butter cubes and capers.
+Return to the oven and bake for an additional 12 to 15 minutes or until the fish is baked to your liking.
 Remove from the oven and spoon the pan juice over the cod if desired.

 Squeeze fresh lemon juice over the fish and serve immediately with the tomatoes and pan juice as desired